snowplow/snowplowanalytics.com/_posts/2017-11-13-snowplow-r96-zeugma-released-with-nsq-support/index.md

 http://dl.bintray.com/snowplow/snowplow-generic/snowplow_stream_enrich_0.12.0.zip
 {% endhighlight %}

-Also, you will need to make the previously specified changes to the configurations of the Stream Collector and Stream Enrich.
+You will need to make the changes to the configurations of the Stream Collector and Stream Enrich as specified in the above sections to use NSQ; there are no breaking changes in the R96 configurations for existing Kafka or Kinesis users.

-Finally, [an upcoming release of the Snowplow Docker images][docker-rel2] will include images for both the Scala Stream Collector and Stream Enrich with NSQ support.
+Finally, [an upcoming release of the Snowplow Docker images][docker-r2] will include images for both the Scala Stream Collector and Stream Enrich with NSQ support.

+There are no material non-NSQ-related changes in R96.

 <h2 id="roadmap">7.
 Roadmap</h2>